aidatar/aidatar.github.io/_projects/photography.md

     </div>
 </div>
 <div class="caption">
-    From left to right: traces of a crow on snow in Urmia – life goes on in the ruins of the Byzantine hospital in Side – spring gradually takes over Mangasht in Baghmalek
+    Very old shots, from left to right: traces of a crow on snow in Urmia – life goes on in the ruins of the Byzantine hospital in Side – spring gradually takes over Mangasht in Baghmalek
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">